 Besides that, your website should load very fast; otherwise, people will leave it and (almost) never come back.

 Invest in a premium WordPress theme that presents your brand in the best possible light.
 Free themes are great for starting, but most cannot be properly customized.
+I recommend checking out our list of 50+ themes for affiliate marketing blogs.
 Remember that saying: First impressions count!